 - Any copyright permission fees assessed by the publisher or Copyright Clearance Center will be included in the student’s cost of the course packet, or will be billed to the faculty/staff member who initiated the process.

-Copyright permission forms are available at all FastPrint centers, or by calling 491-6432, or click here to open and print a PDF version of the form.
-Once the forms are filled out, they will be processed as stated above.
+Copyright permission forms are available by calling (970) 491-1762.
+Once the forms are filled out, they will be processed.

 Recommended deadline for getting copyright requests to Communications and Creative Services is eight weeks prior to the first day of semester.
 Orders received after the deadline will be processed as soon as possible for delivery on or near the first day of classes.